gzyon/DW-final-assessment/README.md

 # DW Final Assignment

+Here is a link to my [YouTube video](https://youtu.be/WrK25hRxH-s).

 ## My own take on the game Plants vs Zombies

 The original was a tower defence and strategy game where the player takes on the role of a homeowner in the midst of a zombie apocalypse who uses plants to fire projectiles at advancing zombies.